italolelis/talks/templates/desining-for-failure/presentation.md

 ![](images/control_panel.jpg)

-^ Think about an airplane
-^ It has something called EMLS.
-It controls all eletric circuits in the plane ^ If this system fails there are at least 2 more fallbacks that are automatically activated that keep the essentials eletric systems running.
+^ Think about an airplane, a boing 777 to be especific ^ It has something called ELMS.
+It controls all eletric circuits in the plane ^ If this system fails there are at least 4 fallbacks that are automatically activated to keep the essentials eletric systems running

 ---

 ## __Essentials__

 ^ The important word here is essentials
+^ The plane keeps running without problems for a limited period of time and without manual intervention ^ This system was created on 1993

 ---